Roseanne Barr: Return to stand-up, television guest appearances, and radio: 2005–2010

-In 2005, she returned to stand-up comedy with a world tour.

-In February 2006, Barr performed her first-ever live dates in Europe as part of the Leicester Comedy Festival in Leicester, England.
-The shows took place at De Montfort Hall.
+In 2005, she returned to stand-up comedy with a world tour and in February 2006, Barr performed her first dates in Europe as part of the Leicester Comedy Festival, England.
 She released her first children's DVD, Rockin' with Roseanne: Calling All Kids, that month.

-Barr's return to the stage culminated in an HBO Comedy Special Roseanne Barr: Blonde N Bitchin', which aired November 2006, on HBO.
+Barr's return to the stage culminated in an HBO Comedy Special Roseanne Barr: Blonde N Bitchin, which aired November 2006, on HBO.
 Two nights earlier, Barr had returned to primetime network TV with a guest spot on NBC's My Name Is Earl, playing a crazy trailer park manager.

-In April 2007, Barr hosted season three of The Search for the Funniest Mom in America on Nick at Nite.

-In March 2008, she headlined an act at the Sahara Hotel and Casino on the Las Vegas Strip.
+In April 2007, Barr hosted season three of The Search for the Funniest Mom in America on Nick at Nite and in 2008, she headlined an act at the Sahara Hotel and Casino on the Las Vegas Strip.

+From 2008 to 2013, she and partner Johnny Argent hosted a weekly radio show on Sundays, on KCAA in the Los Angeles area, called "The Roseanne and Johnny Show".
 From 2009 to 2010, she hosted a politically themed radio show on KPFK.

-Since 2008, she and partner Johnny Argent have hosted a weekly radio show on Sundays, on KCAA in the Los Angeles area, called "The Roseanne and Johnny Show".

-On March 23, 2009, it was announced that Barr would be returning to primetime with a new sitcom, wherein she would once again play the matriarch.
-Jim Vallely of Arrested Development had been tapped to pen the series.
-She later stated on her website that the project had been canceled.

-On April 15, 2009, Barr made an appearance on Bravo's 2nd Annual A-List Awards in the opening scenes.
+In April 2009, Barr made an appearance on Bravo's 2nd Annual A-List Awards in the opening scenes.
 She played Kathy Griffin's fairy godmother, granting her wish to be on the A-List for one night only.

-In February 2010, Barr headlined the inaugural Traverse City Comedy Arts Festival in a project of the Traverse City Film Festival, founded by filmmaker Michael Moore.
-Moore developed the comedy fest with comedian Jeff Garlin.

-In 2010, Barr appeared in Jordan Brady's documentary about stand-up comedy, I Am Comic.
+In February 2010, Barr headlined the inaugural Traverse City Comedy Arts Festival in a project of the Traverse City Film Festival.
+Barr appeared in Jordan Brady's documentary about stand-up comedy, I Am Comic.